top of page

 1809, a coach pulls up to Newstead Abbey - Charles Skinner Matthews, an outré though exceptionally gifted scholar, steps out and surveys the ancient mansion

-CSM: Sink me Percy!! - it’s worse than I’d imagined - explains the decrepitation of his morals, though - heh heh - (spies the Holy Virgin in her niche) - oh! (frowns) oons! - apologies my good woman (bows)
+CSM: Sink me Percy!! - it’s worse than I’d imagined (spies statue of sinister Satyr) - explains the decrepitation of his Lordship’s morals withal - heh heh - (spies the Holy Virgin in her niche) - oh! (jumps) oons! - apologies, my good woman (bows)

 Murray opens door